Piderman/mattycollins.com.au/_posts/2013-11-22-dat-workflow.md

 end
 {% endhighlight %}

 All this and we are only up to the third line of `:post`.
 This son of a bitch has one more card to play.
-Another terminal prompt, answer with a mother fucking yes and your wish of more automation shall be granted. `rake local` steps in to build the site for your lazy ass.
+Another terminal prompt, answer with a mother fucking <q>yes</q> and your wish of more automation shall be granted. `rake local` steps in to build the site for your lazy ass.
 Evens open the damn browser for you.
 Respect.

-An entire post created by only asking the title.
+An entire post created by simply runing one `rake post`[^2]

 Efficient.
 As.
 Fuck.

 [^1]: Literally pulled from [David Lynch's](https://github.com/kemayo/davidlynch.org/blob/master/Rakefile#L55) work
+[^2]: The [rake file](https://github.com/Piderman/mattycollins.com.au/blob/master/Rakefile#L6) can be seen in full on the githubs